iivvoo/SilverLining/README.txt

 - select application type from template, enter username/password, auto-login ("keychain")

+Why not ...

+- Ingocnito/private browsing?
+All incognito/private tabs/windows run
+  in the same session, so essentially you'll get two sessions max.
+- Google authentication switching?
+It doesn't work. at all.
+- Firefox profiles.
+Gives you lots of windows, and if your default session crashes the next profile becomes the default target for new links.
+  You'll have to terminate all profiles so your default session can be the first again.

 TODO:
 - app title from active tab
  (requires communication between parent/child)